GraphBLAS/SuiteSparseSessions/Session4/README.md

 - No library dependencies in compiled kernels
 - Guaranteed correct version

-**Quote:** "If you just do like C make with dash L graph laws, and like, there's my library, I'm linking it might get a different graph plus library.
+**Quote:** "If you just do like C make with -lgraphblas, and like, where's my library, I might be linking it and a different GraphBLAS library.
 Different version.
 That would be a nightmare."
 [01:52:12]

 **Timestamp:** [01:52:00] - [01:54:00]